Treasury stock is the stock issued by the company and may later be reacquired by the company from its shareholders.

 When treasury stocks are sold, offset the sale price against the treasury stocks account, and credit any sales exceeding the repurchase the additional paid-in the capital account.

 If the sale price is lesser than the repurchase cost, charge the differential amount to any additional paid-in capital remaining from prior treasury stock transactions and any residual amount of retained earnings if there is no remaining balance in additional paid- in the capital account.

 For an example:-

 (a) Raymond Company purchased stock 3000 shares of its $50 par value common stock $180,000 cash on July 1.
-It accepts to hold the shares until the resold.
+It accepts to hold the shares until they are resold.

-(b) Later on, company decides to resell the shares at $70 per share
+(b) Later on, the company decides to resell the shares at $70 per share

 Journalise entry is as follows:-

 |(recording the purchases of 3000 shares at $60 per share)|

 - B) Sell repurchased shares at $ 70 per share